dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 </div>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### East Lake Course Factors
+### Course Factors

 I delved into [permutation importance](https://medium.com/@syoussefi600/permutation-importance-vs-impurity-based-feature-importance-1c1a8d027479) as an additional metric in the notebook for a thorough examination of feature importance.
+From a quick cat xgboost model projecting finish based on medium shot percentile.

 #### Key Insight